Selling Food: How to Get Started

 Is it OK to offer food samples at my booth?

-Please refer to the Food Vendor Information guide (PDF) for safety tips on offering food samples.
+Please refer to the Food Vendor Information guide for additional safety tips on offering food samples.

 Can I use Sterno ™ to keep hot foods in an outdoor setting?

-No, chafing dishes and liquid fuel are not permitted for hot holding.
+No, chafing dishes and liquid fuel (such as Sterno ™) are not permitted for hot holding at outdoor events.
 Instead, use a steam table, barbeque, or grill.
+Always have an accurate thermometer with you to monitor the hot holding temperatures and stir often.

 What type of thermometer is required?